Summer Review Sheets — Answer Key

 6. The most important point of a passage is called the main idea.

-The main idea is the central or most important point the author makes in the passage.
+The main idea is the most important point an author wants the reader to take away from the passage.

 7. A lifeguard divides 180 whistles into 6 equal boxes.
 Each box has 30 whistles.